 - Anti-VEGF injections – Medications like Avastin, Lucentis, and Eylea reduce abnormal blood vessel growth and prevent further damage.

-- Photodynamic therapy (PDT) – A laser treatment that targets abnormal blood vessels in the retina.
+- Photodynamic therapy (PDT) – Combines light-sensitive drugs with laser treatment to target abnormal vessels in the retina.

 Using Vision Aids and Adapting Daily Activities

 As macular degeneration progresses, central vision loss can make daily tasks more difficult.
-However, adaptive strategies and assistive devices can help individuals maintain independence.
+However, adaptive strategies and assistive devices can help individuals maintain independence and quality of life.

 Helpful vision aids include:

-- Magnifying glasses – Help with reading small print.
+- Magnifying glasses – Make reading small print easier.

-- Text-to-speech devices – Convert written text into audio for easier comprehension.
+- Text-to-speech devices – Convert written text into audio for improved accessibility.

-- High-contrast lighting – Improves visibility in low-light environments.
+- High-contrast lighting – Enhances visibility in dim environments.

-- Specialized apps and software – Enhance text size and contrast for reading digital screens.
+- Specialized apps and software – Increase text size and contrast for easier screen reading.

 Learn More About Managing Macular Degeneration